emo-bon/hackathon2022/README.md

 The analytical workflows used by EMO BON will be introduced and the basic concepts of how to write workflows (analysis pipelines) and how to execute them in a containerised environment will be described.

-Participants will construct a simple workflow written in the Common Workflow Language for genomics data analysis, package it into a “run anywhere” Docker container, and execute it on a High-Performance Computing cluster.
+Participants will run and edit a simple workflow written in the Common Workflow Language for genomics data analysis, package it into a “run anywhere” Docker container, and execute it on a High-Performance Computing cluster.

 This hackathon is intended to emphasise the broad concepts of data management and bioinformatic analyses of genomic data.